DanielVukelich/DOSDOS/README.md

 ## Farther Future Plans:
 These are the very long term plans for DOSDOS are:
 * Add a filesystem
+* EHCI USB (USB 2.0) support
 * Write HDD drivers
 * Have DOSDOS run on a HDD with persistence
-* Build various open-source programs to run on DOSDOS
+* Build various libre programs to run on DOSDOS
 * Have DOSDOS be able to compile itself from source

 ## Building: